sergiocortessat/sergiocortessat/README.md

 - Passionate about technology and software
 - Passionate about cultures, languages, behaviors, and communications overall
 - Passionate about writing all sorts of content.
-Technical and none Technical
+Technical and none technical
 - Had the fortune to live in 5 different countries over 2 continents
 - Wishing to learn someday in the future the wonderful Italian language
 - Empath and Campaigner.
 Always seeking a collective benefit.